-- 50. The interpretation of what constitutes a going concern material uncertainty under the accounting standards is a matter of judgment.
-In the Integrated Code Guidance and this supplementary guidance, consistent with the recommendation of the Panel, the interpretation adopted is that reliance on central bank and government liquidity assistance does not necessarily mean that the bank should not adopt the going concern basis of accounting or that a material uncertainty should be disclosed. - 51.
-The following paragraphs address the circumstances in which reliance upon central bank or government assistance for a bank would or would not signal a material uncertainty, the necessary considerations in arriving at a conclusion on this matter and the reporting and other implications of such a conclusion.
+- 51. The interpretation of what constitutes a going concern material uncertainty under the accounting standards is a matter of judgment.
+In the Risk Guidance and this supplementary guidance, consistent with the recommendation of the Panel, the interpretation adopted is that reliance (or potential reliance) on central bank and government liquidity assistance does not necessarily mean that the bank should not adopt the going concern basis of accounting or that a material uncertainty should be disclosed, nor that that such reliance should be disclosed as a qualification or assumption to the bank's viability statement under Code Provision C.2.2. - 52.
+The following paragraphs address the circumstances in which reliance upon central bank or government assistance for a bank would or would not signal such a material uncertainty or such a qualification or assumption, the necessary considerations in arriving at a conclusion on these matters and the reporting and other implications of such a conclusion.